 Another friend ordered the stuffed cabbage and potato pancakes, which were also a special that night.
 You can barely see the stuffed cabbage peaking out from behind the potato pancakes.
 The stuffed cabbage was a hit and the potato pancakes were not overly greasy.
 They soaked up the stuffed cabbage sauce nicely.

 For dessert I highly recommend ordering the Palacinka, which is a crepe with fresh fruit filling and whipped cream.
 It is a light and perfect ending to a heavy meal.
 It is also a nice dessert to share, so save your forks.
 Marta’s also serves apple, cherry or cheese strudel and vanilla ice cream.
 One of these days I am going to see if they would be willing to combine the offerings and make my all-time favorite dessert – Eispalatschinken, which is palacinka filled with vanilla ice cream instead of fruit filling.
-I ate this for the first time 25 years ago and went back to the restaurant 10 years later and enjoyed it again.
+I ate this for the first time in Austria 25 years ago and went back to the restaurant 10 years later and enjoyed it again.

 Marta’s European-American Food